 Increased Physical Fitness Required

-Soccer players these days have to be a lot fitter than once was necessary, as they are required to cover over 50% more distance than players of yesteryear.
+Soccer Templates and players these days have to be a lot fitter than once was necessary, as they are required to cover over 50% more distance than players of yesteryear.
 Not only do these players have to run further, more often, they also have to do so at much quicker speeds in order to keep up with the athletes they are competing against.

 As an example, the amount of sprinting and high-intensity playing activities that soccer players perform has almost doubled since the year 2002.
 Over the course of a 90-minute soccer game, the ball is in play, and live, for almost 15 minutes longer than was the case in 1990, which works out to around 17%.
 This is why the players need to not only be in better physical condition, far fitter in order to meet the endurance required, but also more athletic overall: faster, more agile, and able to summon larger amounts of mental concentration in order to consistently perform properly at a professional level.

 The soccer betting Australia offers its punters, as well as that which the rest of the globe provides, has had to take into account the increased performance levels of players in order to provide competitive odds that take all of this information into account.
 Injuries have become more regular too, as the increased physical demands put the body under greater strain.
 For punters around the world, keeping tabs on what’s happening in the world of soccer and how fit the players are has become an essential in placing solid wagers.

 Over the period of 2005 to 2006, midfielders were proven to be the Premiership’s hardest-worked players, with right midfielders like Gerrard the most energetic of this group.
 The average amount of ground covered by players in this position, just over 11 kilometres, or just more than 7 miles, was not far short of the figures being tabulated for Gerrard.